SafeHome.org may receive compensation from some providers listed on this page. Learn More

 Who is it good for?

-I’d recommend the Beacon for folks looking to keep an eye on threats to their property from all angles.
-If you have a larger property and want to protect your front and back entryways, it’s a good system for you.
+We’d recommend the Beacon for folks looking to keep an eye on threats to their property from all angles.
+Two outdoor cameras, standard, means you can protect front and back entries, or you can use these two cameras to provide expanded coverage of a larger property.

 How much does it cost?